BiocPy/SummarizedExperiment/README.md

 )
 ```

-For more use cases including subset, checkout the [documentation](https://biocpy.github.io/SummarizedExperiment/)
+For more examples, checkout the [documentation](https://biocpy.github.io/SummarizedExperiment/).

 <!-- pyscaffold-notes -->